Compile7/compile7.github.io/content/how-to-set-up-git-on-windows/index.md

    ![ GitHub add SSH key](./new-ssh-key.png)

-   > **Note:**  It can take some time to load the page.
+   > **Note:**  It can take time to load the page.
 Also, it might ask you to re-authenticate yourself on GitHub by entering the account password again.

 7. Now go back to the command prompt and type: